So American

 "So American" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo from Guts (Spilled), the 2024 deluxe edition of her second studio album, Guts (2023).
 Rodrigo wrote the song with its producer, Dan Nigro.
 It became available as the deluxe edition's 17th track on March 22, 2024, when it was released by Geffen Records.
-Musically pop, rock, pop rock, new wave, and rock and roll, "So American" was considered by publications as the first love song in Rodrigo's discography.
+Musically new wave, pop rock, rock and roll, and synth-pop, "So American" was considered by publications as the first love song in Rodrigo's discography.
 It features her dating a non-American man and praising him.

 Music critics thought "So American" was successful as a love song and found its optimistic take on love a refreshing change for Rodrigo.
 In the United States, the song debuted at number 58 on the Billboard Hot 100.
 It also reached the charts in Australia, Canada, Ireland, and the United Kingdom.
-Rodrigo included "So American" on the set list for her 2024 concert tour, the Guts World Tour.
+Rodrigo included "So American" on the set lists of the Guts World Tour (2024–2025) and the Unraveled Tour (2026–2027).